 - Stand or sit in a comfortable position.
 If you’re standing, you might want to place one foot up on the toilet.

-- With one hand, gently open the folds of skin — called the labia — around the opening of your vagina.
+- With one hand, gently open the folds of skin (labia) around the opening of your vagina.

 - Holding the tampon applicator by its middle, gently push it into your vagina.